A. Factory-assembled extruded aluminum-clad wood hung window

 B. NFRC (National Fenestration Rating Council)

-A. Exterior Finish: Finish shall meet specifications in accordance with AAMA 2604.
+A. Exterior Finish: Powdercoat finish shall meet specifications in accordance with AAMA 2604.
 As selected by customer from manufacturer’s full range.
+(Optional: AAMA 2605)

 A. Inspect window openings prior to beginning installation.
 Verify that the openings are level and plumb and that the minimum opening dimension (width or height) is 1/4” larger than the window unit.
 Proceed with installation only after unsatisfactory conditions have been corrected.